 - Have a cell phone or personal locator beacon along

-- Don’t go out alone; let someone know about trip plans and expected return time.
+- Don’t go out alone; tell someone about trip plans and expected return time.

 - Before heading out, inquire about conditions and known hazards with local experts.

 Anyone doing anything on the ice outdoors should know the ice rescue technique.
-Even kids should be familiar with the protocol, so be sure to educate them ahead of time.
+Kids should be familiar with the protocol, so educate them beforehand.
 If someone in your party falls through the ice, the first thing to do is call 911.
 Anyone still on the ice should slowly lie down, distributing their weight over a larger area.

-Reach the person in the water using a long-reaching assist—a large stick, a rope, or a ladder if available.
-The water person should be instructed to kick and slowly ease their way out of the water.
-Once they make it to the surface, they should crawl or roll away from the broken ice area.
+Reach the person in the water using a long-reaching assist— maybe a large stick, a rope, or a ladder if available.
+The person in the water should be instructed to kick and slowly ease their way out of the water.
+Once they reach the surface, they should crawl or roll away from the broken ice area.

 Anyone on the ice, including the victim and rescuer, should avoid standing up until they are far away from the broken ice.
 As soon as possible, get the victim into dry clothing and treat them for hypothermia.